fallingduck/cprime/README.md

 more readable, and easier to write.
 C-Prime has the exact same syntax as C, but with a Python-inspired grammar.
 (Or maybe it's the other way around?)

+C-Prime compiles to C99.

 ### 1.0????

-Haha, yeah right.
+Haha, good one m8.
 Right now, C-Prime is in a "pre-release" state.
 This means that it should *not* be used to write programs, although you can still play around with the compiler a bit.